jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (1) A participating student may withdraw from his or her secondary-tertiary programme at any time.
 (2) A provider group or lead provider (as the case may be) may withdraw its approval for a student's participation in a secondary-tertiary programme after consulting with the student.

-### 31L Foreign students and secondary-tertiary programmes
+### 31L International students and secondary-tertiary programmes
-A provider group or lead provider must not approve the entry of a foreign student (other than an exempt student) into a secondary-tertiary programme if to do so would result in the provider excluding from entry to the programme any domestic student, or any exempt student, who has applied for entry into the programme and is otherwise eligible to participate in the programme.
+A provider group or lead provider must not approve the entry of an international student into a secondary-tertiary programme if to do so would result in the provider excluding from entry to the programme any domestic student who has applied for entry into the programme and is otherwise eligible to participate in the programme.

 ### 32 Hearings of proceedings may be private
 If the District Court Judge concerned so orders, proceedings under this Part shall be held with closed doors.